Bingo card maker

 Before the game

-Build the card, remove weak squares, choose print or online play, and make enough unique cards for the group.
+Build the card, remove weak squares, choose free export or free online play, and make enough unique cards for the group.

 During the game